codejake/codejake/README.md

 ### Hi there 👋

-I am a network engineer and programmer that manages a large amount of stuff in a large education network.
+I am a network engineer and programmer that manages a lot of stuff in a large education network.

 If you are local to the Eugene, Oregon area, please feel free to say hi.
 And I always welcome constructive criticism on my commits.

 I primarily work with:
-- Cisco junk (IOS * and AireOS)
+- 🤬 Cisco junk (IOS * and AireOS)
-- Juniper
+- 🌲 Juniper
-- Fortigate
+- 🔥 Fortigate
-- Python
+- 🐍 Python
+- 🐚 shell
-- Go
+- 🦫 Go
-- JavaScript (mostly backend Node/Express)
+- 🕸️ JavaScript (mostly backend Node/Express)
+- 🪵 Graylog
+- 🕵🏻‍♂️ APIs and API reverse engineering
-- Ansible
+- 🤖 Ansible
-- shell
-- Powershell
+- 🔋 Powershell
-- Graylog
-- SQL
+- 📈 SQL
-- Active Directory
+- 🧑‍🤝‍🧑 Active Directory

 I also dabble with Ruby, Swift, and so on.